 Applicants to the McKendree University MSN Program must submit the following items:

-1. A completed MSN application.
+1. A completed graduate application (no fee).

-6. A current resume or curriculum vitae.
+5. Updated resume or curriculum vitae.